INFORMATION REQUIRED *

 CALL US 24/7 (702) 333-7777

 Hit-and-run accidents have increased in frequency in Las Vegas and across the nation in recent years.
 Reckless, drunk, distracted and aggressive drivers may cause serious car accidents and take off before taking accountability.
 Hit-and-run can make it difficult to obtain compensation for your damages as a victim.
-If you or someone you know is the victim of a Las Vegas hit-and-run accident, contact our hit-and-run attorneys at Claggett & Sykes Law Firm for a free consultation.
+If you or someone you know is the victim of a hit and run crash, contact our Las Vegas hit and run accident attorneys at Claggett & Sykes Law Firm for a free consultation.
 We may be able to help you recover compensation, with or without the identity of the at-fault driver.

 It can be difficult enough to negotiate a typical car accident case in Nevada, in which you know the identity of the at-fault party and he or she has adequate insurance.
 When the responsible driver flees the scene before you can get his or her name – or perhaps even a description of the vehicle – it can be harder to obtain fair compensation.
 Hiring a lawyer can open your eyes to the potential legal options at your disposal.
 Your lawyer can help you gather any available evidence to try to build a claim to damages against an at-fault party.
 Your lawyer could also help you negotiate a fair compensatory award from your own insurance provider after a hit-and-run, if necessary.